poupou-web3/sybil-scorer/README.md

 and then [extract_tags_labels.py](https://github.com/poupou-web3/cluster-scorer/blob/main/src/main/extract_tags_labels.py)
-this retrieves tags and labels for all addresses found in the transactions folder
+this retrieves tags and labels for all addresses found in the transactions folder (not working to many addresses in unique_address WIP)

-[Spec.md](https://github.com/poupou-web3/cluster-scorer/blob/main/spec.md) decribes which legos we should build
+[Spec.md](https://github.com/poupou-web3/cluster-scorer/blob/main/spec.md) describes which legos we should build

+## Folder details
 Jupyter folder holds notebooks for data cleaning and data exploration

 src/main has many things I built in the previous hackhathon